 Intellectual curiosity and passion are in the ether at Mass General.
 We live in a rich environment of scholarly work that takes many forms.
 Our residency program’s goal is to nurture your curiosity and academic development.
 We encourage all our residents to involve themselves in scholarly activities—following your passions and interests.
 Our world-class faculty are enthusiastic to work with residents on projects.
 This website was designed to help you develop your academic pathway.Jay Vyas, MD

 Massachusetts General Hospital has the largest hospital-based research program in the United States.
 Mass General’s rich history in basic and clinical research touches on nearly every facet of internal medicine.
 Our vibrant academic community forms a key component of resident training through support of resident research and scholarly endeavors.
 Each year, internal medicine residents present at national meetings and publish original research while working closely with mentors who are leaders in their fields.
-Residents have pursued research in clinical trials, epidemiology, basic science, translational science, health policy and ethics and international health.
-The residency program advances research and mentorship through our Tools of Human Investigation course, career pathway conferences and the physician-scientist pathway.
+Residents have pursued research in clinical trials, epidemiology, basic science, translational science, health policy and ethics, and international health.
+The residency program advances research and mentorship through our "First Mentor" program, career pathway conferences and the physician-scientist pathway.

 Throughout the year, residents have the opportunity to learn about different career models in academic medicine through a series of career pathway conferences.
 Invited speakers from a wide range of specialties and fields discuss their own career development during interactive sessions open to all residents.

 With the assistance of program leadership, residents identify mentorship and research projects at Mass General and throughout the Harvard system, including Harvard Medical School and other Boston-based research institutions.
 In addition, the Mass General Center for Global Health provides the opportunity to work abroad to participate in research on an international scale.